-Building on TxN’s success and lessons learned from facilitating the Texas Water Action Collaborative, the Texas Collaborative Conservation Network (TCCN) matches companies and funders with conservation projects to positively impact Texas’ natural resources.
-We are currently accepting survey submissions of projects within the Texas Hill Country.
+Building on TxN’s success and lessons learned from facilitating the Texas Water Action Collaborative, the Texas Collaborative Conservation Network (TCCN) is piloting in the Texas Hill Country to match funders with conservation projects that provide quantifiable and verifiable water, carbon, and biodiversity ecosystem service benefits.

 Texas’ landscape and conservation opportunities are varied, unique, and often massive in scale.
 Boasting the 9th largest economy in the world, the same can be said for Texas’ industry leadership in energy, food, tech, agriculture, and manufacturing.
 These areas of leadership offer a significant opportunity to build a model which pairs local conservation with global Environmental Social Governance (ESG) strategy – a model which provides funding and support for local efforts that return measurable benefits in carbon, water, biodiversity, social good, and economic growth.
 The goal of building this conservation network is to match corporate funding and strategy to local opportunities.

 TCCN has established a first-of-its-kind matching methodology that brings together conservation projects, reporting metrics, and verified credits into one linear process.
 This network has the potential to be replicated globally.

 - Development of a replicable, measurable, and verifiable framework for project selection, management, reporting, and best practice sharing

 - Identification of a pilot project(s) and development of project repository

 - Alignment of goals and metrics between corporate entities, landowners, communities, and conservation groups

 - Procurement of funding for pilot project(s) and reporting of process via white-paper